-This is an app for Android that provides the essential functions required when chasing a high altitude balloon (ideally one transmitting LoRa packets, but other modes can be integrated):
+HAB Explora is an Android app that provides the essential functions required when chasing a high altitude balloon (ideally one transmitting LoRa packets, but other modes can be integrated).
+It offers:

-- LoRa reception and upload, via USB or Bluetooth
+- LoRa reception and upload via a USB or Bluetooth LoRa receiver

 - Reception of telemetry via UDP over WiFi